Uluak-alt/vibe-switch/extension/README.md

 ### For Users
 1. Download from Chrome Web Store (coming soon)
 2. Click "Add to Chrome"
-3. Visit ChatGPT, Claude, or Gemini
+3. Visit ChatGPT or Gemini
 4. Click the Vibe Switch icon to get started

 ### For Developers